Natural Hot Spring For All Five Senses: Tsukahara Onsen

 Hello!
-Today, we will introduce some tips and manners for you to enjoy onsen!
+Today, we will explain how to take onsen in Japan as well as give you some tips and manners!
 Please read this article and enjoy onsen like the locals do!

 Let’s start your onsen experience by saying “Konnichiwa (Hello)” with a lovely smile!